 Your Options for Compensation as a Drunk Driver

-While generally a drunk driver will be liable for compensating the victims of a wreck, this is not always the case.
+While generally a drunk driver will be liable for compensating the victims of an accident, this is not always the case.
 Just because you were drunk does not mean that this caused your collision.
 However, you also need to be realistic and accept that you could most likely be found at least partially liable for causing the drunk driving wreck.
 However, here are possible ways to recover some of your losses:

-- Other driver.
 If the other driver was partially at fault in causing your wreck, such as by also being drunk or texting behind the wheel, he could be responsible for compensating you at least partially.
 Texas follows the modified comparative negligence doctrine, which means that if a driver is 51 percent or more at fault in causing a wreck, he would be entitled to no compensation.
 A driver who is 50 percent or less at fault could receive a partial award based on his percentage of fault in causing the wreck.
 If the other driver was more than 50 percent at fault in causing your injuries, he would not be entitled to any compensation, and you could receive a portion of the compensation you deserve from him based on your percentage of fault.

-- Your insurance company.
 If you purchased additional insurance coverage, such as collision, MedPay, personal injury protection (PIP) for medical bills and lost wages, and uninsured or underinsured motorist coverage, you may be able to file a claim with your own insurance company.
 You could be entitled to this regardless of your fault in causing the wreck.

-Did you suffer injuries in a drunk driving crash caused by you or another driver?
+Did you suffer injuries in a drunk driving accident caused by you or another driver?
 Our experienced drunk driving injury team is here to discuss your legal options.
 Contact us online or call us directly at 817.380.4888 to schedule a free consultation.
 We help injured victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.